arjunken/crawldock/SECURITY.md

 ## 🚨 **Reporting a Vulnerability**

-We take the security of CrowlDock seriously.
+We take the security of CrawlDock seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ### **Please DO NOT report security vulnerabilities through public GitHub issues.**